Updated: June 23, 2020

 Things To Do Around Regina

 Saskatchewan’s capital city, also known as Queen City, is the cultural and commercial centre for southern Saskatchewan.
-This was our first time spending a few nights in Regina and we were thrilled to get a chance to explore the cities beautiful parks and unique attractions.
+This was our first time spending a few nights in Regina and we were thrilled to get a chance to explore the city’s beautiful parks and unique attractions.

 RCMP Heritage Centre

 If you want to learn all about Canada’s iconic national police force, this is the place to go!
 There are so many interesting facts and stories, as well as artifacts and interactive games.
 There are so many things to do including solving a crime, virtual reality exhibits, and even an arcade game where you can drive a police car!
-Even kids would have a blast here!

 RCMP Sunset-Retreat Ceremony